-2. Complex tenses in Old Hungarian
+5.2 Complex tenses in Old Hungarian

-Whereas Modern Hungarian only has two tenses: past and non-past, Old Hungarian had a complex tense system marking both tense and viewpoint aspect.
+Whereas Modern Hungarian only has two tenses: past and nonpast, Old Hungarian had a complex tense system marking both tense and viewpoint aspect.
 In Old Hungarian texts, we attest the following tenses:

 (1) i.
 Simple Present, e.g.: mond-Ø-om

-say-pres-1sg
+say-PRS-1SG

 ii.
 Simple Past: mond-á-m

-say-past-1sg
+say-PST-1SG

 iii.
 Present Perfect: mond-t-am

-say-PERF-1SG
+say-PFV-1SG

 iv.
 Past Imperfective/Continuous: mond-Ø-om val-a

-say-IMPERF-1SG be-PAST
+say-IPFV-1SG be-PST

 v.
 Past Perfect: mond-t-am val-a

-say-PERF-1SG be-PAST
+say-PFV-1SG be-PST

 In the simple tenses, the lexical verb bears tense and agreement morphemes.
 In the complex tenses, the lexical verb is marked for aspect and agreement, and the tense morpheme is borne by the copula serving as a temporal auxiliary.
-Old Hungarian also had simple conditional and conditional perfect verb forms.
-In the simple conditional, the verb bears mood and agreement morphemes.
+Old Hungarian also had simple conditional and conditional perfect verb forms, in which the tense morpheme is replaced by a mood suffix.
+Thus in the simple conditional, the verb bears mood and agreement morphemes.
 In the conditional perfect, the verb is marked for aspect and agreement, and the auxiliary is marked for mood:

 vi.
 Simple Conditional: monda-ná-m

-say-COND-1SG
+say-cond-1sg

 vii.
 Conditional Perfect: mond-t-am vol-na

-say-PERF-1SG be-COND
+say-pfv-1sg be-cond

-In Old Hungarian, the different tense-aspect combinations had similar values as they have e.g. in present-day English.
+In Old Hungarian, the different tense-aspect combinations had similar values as they have for example in Present-Day English.
 Thus the simple present was used to describe events that include or follow the speech time.
-The simple past, also called narrative past, was the default past tense used e.g. in story telling.
+The simple past, also called narrative past, was the default past tense used for example in storytelling.
 The present perfect marked past events with a result still in effect at the speech time.
-The difference between the functions of the simple past and the present perfect is illustrated by a Biblical citation from the Book of Ruth, where the story teller relates the event of Orpah turning back by using simple past, whereas Naomi, witnessing Orpah walking away, refers to the event by present perfect.
+The difference between the functions of the simple past and the present perfect is illustrated by a Biblical citation from the Book of Ruth, where the storyteller relates the event of Orpah turning back by using the simple past, whereas Naomi, witnessing Orpah walking away, refers to the event with the present perfect.

-(2) Orpha megapol-a o napat
+(2) Orpha megapol-a oʻ napat & mėģfordol-a.
+Rvt

-& mėgfordol-a.
-Rvt ėggèsolė o

-Orpah kiss-PAST.3SG her mother.in.law.ACC and turn-PAST.3SG Ruth united her napaual Kinç mōd-a Noemi Ime te rokonod mėģfordol-t mother.in.law.with whom tell-PAST.3SG Noemi behold your relative turn-PERF.3SG
+Orpah kiss-PST-3SG her mother.in.law.ACC and turn-PST-3SG Ruth

+ėggėsolė o napaual Kinc mōd-a Noemi Ime te united her mother.in.law.with whom tell-pst-3sg Noemi behold your rokonod mėgʻfordol-t

+relative turn-PFV-3SG

 'Orpah kissed her mother in law and turned back.
 Ruth clave onto her mother in law.
 Naomi told her: Behold, your relative has turned back.'

-(Vienna Codex 1416, p.
-2)
+(Vienna Codex 1416, p.2)